martinrotter/rssguard/resources/docs/Documentation.md

 For database-related configuration see `Settings -> Data storage` dialog.

 ## Google Reader API
-Starting with RSS Guard 3.9.0, there is a new plugin which offers synchronization with services using Google Reader API.
+There is a plugin which offers synchronization with services using Google Reader API.
 Plugin was so far tested with FreshRSS, Reedah, The Old Reader and Bazqux.
 All Google Reader API enabled services should work.

-Note that Inoreader has its own separate plugin, because it uses OAuth as authentication method, therefore it is cleaner to have separate plugin.
+Note that Inoreader has its own separate plugin, because it uses OAuth as authentication method.

 Google Reader API integration in RSS Guard offers a way to set custom service endpoint even if you select service which is not self-hosted such as Bazqux, providing all users with greater flexibility and freedom.